DominicOrsi/DominicOrsi/README.md

 # About Me 👨‍💻
 Hello❗

-I'm Dominic, an aspiring cybersecurity analyst, computer science student, and tinkerer.
+I'm Dominic, some guy on the internet, tinker, and learner.

 Go ahead and visit my personal website!